 HLF has expanded its activities to include emergency relief and heritage preservation as well as activities that focus on ancient indigenous practices and wisdom of the Himalayan and South Asia Regions.

-Village development in Nepal can often be leap frogged with new energy, shelter and vital service technologies for substantial positive impact on a number of environmental fronts including the reduction of air pollution created by non-renewable fuels, reduction of fuel-wood consumption and deforestation and the reduction of various types of diseases.
+Village development in Nepal can often benefit from leap-frogging technologies such as new renewable energy technologies, new types of sustainable shelters and vital service technologies for substantial positive impact on a number of environmental fronts.
+HLF aims to support efforts that reduce air pollution created by non-renewable fuels, reduce fuel-wood consumption and deforestation and reduce various types of diseases.
 HLF always endeavors to use the cleanest energy choices and sustainable practices in all our work while maintaining due attention to the preservation of ancient ways.